MAML is a Noisy Contrastive Learner in Classification: A Generalization of our Analysis

-We derive the outer loop update of the encoder as below.
-Similar to Section~\ref{subsec: Outer loop Enocer} in the main manuscript, we consider the back-propagated error of one query data $(q,u)\sim Q_n$.
-Note that the third equality below holds by leveraging Equation~\ref{eq: inner loop FC update: i step}.
+\textbf{Outer loop update for the encoder} We derive the outer loop update of the encoder under FOMAML as below.
+We consider the back-propagated error of the feature of one query data $(q,u)\sim Q_n$.
+Note that the third equality below holds by leveraging Eq.~\eqref{eq: inner loop FC update: i step}. \begin{small}